turboMaCk/open-tofu-flake/README.md

 ## Usage

 We support usage without flake.
-In such cases import the [lib](./lib) directly into your expression, pass call the function with correct `version, `hash` and `vendorHash` and you should be good to go.
+In such cases import the [lib](./lib) directly into your expression, pass call the function with correct `version`, `hash` and `vendorHash` and you should be good to go.

 Flake exposes a few pre-selected versions of Open Tofu and exposes function `mkTofu` which accepts `version`, `hash` and `vendorHash` and could build custom versions of open tofu if you're lucky.